How to Help Your Strong-Willed Child Flourish

 Many strong-willed children want to be in control at all times.
 One easy way to make them feel like they’re in control is to give them choices when possible.
 This could be picking out two outfits and letting them choose which one to wear.
 It could also be picking out two options for breakfast, lunch, or dinner and letting them choose.

 If you or someone you know has a strong-willed child, therapy can help you process your emotions and give you the tools to parent well.
-Please reach out today to learn more about child therapy.
+Please reach out today to see how we can assist you and your child.